Birbuh/Birbuhs-Console-Solitaire/README.md

 - By Franciszek Foltyński for Gigathon Competition 2nd Stage 2025.

-- Won't be doing anything till the Gigathon IInd Stage results will come.# Birbuh's Console Solitaire
+- Won't be doing anything untill the Gigathon 2nd Stage results come.